10 Tips for Designing Your Coworking Space or Shared Workspace

 10. Provide plenty of outlets

-It’s very important in a workspace that your provide access to electricity everywhere.
+It’s very important in a workspace that you provide access to electricity everywhere.
 Members won’t stick around if they can’t conveniently keep their computers and devices charged.
 Be sure you have outlets anywhere someone may be sitting.
 Library-style tables make this a lot easier.
 The power can be run down the table, and many people in open coworking areas prefer this kind of seating.

-For more information about designing your coworking space or other shared workspace, contact the Deskworks team.
-We’d be happy to advise and show you Deskworks in action with a free demo.
+For more information about designing your coworking space or other shared workspaces, contact the Deskworks team.
+We’d be happy to advise and show you our Deskworks coworking software in action with a free demo.